-Attendees must register for both Day 1 (June 18) and Day 2 (June 19) as day 2 builds upon the
+Attendees must register for both Day 1 (June 10) and Day 2 (June 11) as day 2 builds upon the first day.

-Limited number of rooms at state rate are available
+Limited number of rooms at state rate are available, do not use the block for those.

 NDAPT is actively monitoring the incidence of Coronavirus Disease 2019 (COVID-19) in our region.
 We have been asked how COVID-19 may impact our 2023 conference.
 NDAPT is following guidance from the ND Department of Health and the Centers for Disease Control and Prevention (CDC) regarding large gatherings.